 At the first sign of stroke, you need experts who can promptly diagnose and treat.
-The experienced neurologists at Mercy Medical Center Merced provide coordinated response and specialized stroke services 24 hours a day.
+The experienced physicians at Mercy Medical Center provide coordinated response and specialized stroke services 24 hours a day.

 FACE: Face Drooping– Does one side of the face droop or is it numb?
 Ask the person to smile.
 Is the person's smile uneven?